momokaiwase/genre-classifier/README.md

 Currently, data collection relies on `top_500_spotify_artists.csv` and `functions/make_song_chart.py`.
 The CSV file contains the top 500 artists on Spotify currently, scraped from [this website](https://kworb.net/spotify/listeners.html) using BeautifulSoup. `functions/get_top_500.py` can be run to update the CSV file.

+`song_chart.csv` contains the data necessary for this project, containing (Artist Name, Artist ID, Song Name, Song ID, Song Lyrics).

+`make_song_chart.py` tracks what artists have already been searched, so when run will continuously search the remaining artists.
+If a timeout occurs, it will restart the search for that artist.

 ## Authors